 - Rockfall.
 Camp well away from the base of cliffs.
 If you are traveling through loose, rocky terrain, position yourself out of the fall line of other hikers so that if a rock is released, it won’t hit you.
 Consider other hiking groups above you as well as those in your party.

 - Heat.
 It isn’t just the bad weather that can pose a hazard.
-Prolong exposure to heat and sun can cause heat exhaustion and may progress to heat stroke.
+Prolonged exposure to heat and sun can cause heat exhaustion and may progress to heatstroke.
 As with hypothermia, prevention is critical.
-Maintain adequate hydration, wear loose-fitting, light-colored clothing, and seek shade in the hottest parts of the day.
+Maintain adequate hydration, wear loose-fitting, light-colored clothing, and seek shade during the hottest parts of the day.

 - Lightning.
 Thunderstorms are a common occurrence during the summer.
 On average, 300 people are struck and 30 are killed by lightning in the US every year.
 Monitor local weather patterns and plan to be off of high passes and peaks before thunderstorms build.
 If you hear thunder, descend to a safe place.
 Educate yourself with the National Weather Service’s lightning safety brochure.

 - Moving water.
 If your route involves wading across creeks and rivers, seek training from someone with experience in river crossings.
 Some hiking clubs have classes you can take.
 The New Zealand Mountain Safety Council has a good informational video, but YouTube is not a substitute for proper training from an experienced individual.